tmcash/tech-commerce-sql/README.md

 [Tests](#tests)
 [Questions](#questions)
 ## Installation
-Run npm install to download all the packages needed to use application.
+The application requires node.js, express.js, mysql, and sequelize to run.
+Run npm install to install the packages necessary in the command line.
+You will also need to change your password in the .env file.
+You will need to run mysql, then run seed, then npm start to get the app going on port 3001.
 ## Usage
-Use this application to keep track of notes.
-Click the 'Get Started' button to begin.
+This application is used to show that all routes are working.

 ## License